gypsydave5/common-lisp-by-example/lists.md

 ```

-- `subseq` returns the elements of a list from the first index to the last in a list (last index is exlusive).
+- `subseq` returns the elements of a list from the first index to the last in a list (last index is exclusive).
 - The last index is optional.
 - It'll blow up if the list isn't long enough